-- Disobedient or rebellious behavior toward faculty/staff = 10-20 demerits - Unauthorized possession of electronic devices, cell phones, etc. = 10 demerits - Skipping class or school = 20 demerits - Lying or deceiving = 10 demerits - Public display of affection (PDA) = 10 demerits - Class disturbance accompanied with a show of disrespect = 10 demerits - Uncooperative attitude or conduct = 5 demerits - Class disturbance after being verbally corrected by the teacher = 5 demerits - Use of foul language = 5-10 demerits - Sleeping in class (including colloquy/thesis) = 3-5 demerits (3 for the 1st, 5 for the 2nd) - Dress code violations: - 1st offense = 3 demerits; 2nd and subsequent offenses = 5 demerits - Chewing gum or eating candy = 5 demerits - Possession of food / drink outside of approved location = 3 demerits - Writing, passing or receiving notes in class = 3 demerits
+- Disobedient or rebellious behavior toward faculty/staff = 20 demerits - Unauthorized possession of electronic devices, cell phones, etc. = 10 demerits - Skipping class or school = 20 demerits - Lying or deceiving = 10 demerits - Public display of affection (PDA) = 10 demerits - Class disturbance accompanied with a show of disrespect = 10 demerits - Uncooperative attitude or conduct = 5 demerits - Class disturbance after being verbally corrected by the teacher = 5 demerits - Use of foul language = 5 demerits - Sleeping in class (including colloquy/thesis) = 3 demerits - Dress code violations: - 1st offense = 3 demerits; 2nd and subsequent offenses = 5 demerits - Chewing gum or eating candy = 5 demerits - Possession of food / drink outside of approved location = 3 demerits - Writing, passing or receiving notes in class = 3 demerits

 The above list of infractions/behaviors is not intended to be all-inclusive.
 Behavior/infractions that are not listed above are awarded demerits/suspensions after a careful review of each individual occurrence.
-The assignment of demerits (quantity) and/or suspension/expulsion for these occurrences is at the discretion of the Dean of Students and Headmaster.
+The assignment of demerits (quantity) and/or suspension/expulsion for these occurrences is at the discretion of the Headmaster.